-In August 2014, the Company entered a three-year loan and security agreement with Bank of America to borrow up to \$25 million on a revolving basis, based upon specified percentages of eligible receivables and inventory ("the Revolving Credit Facility").
+In August 2014, the Company entered into a three-year loan and security agreement with Bank of America to borrow up to \$25 million on a revolving basis, based upon specified percentages of eligible receivables and inventory ("the Revolving Credit Facility").
 In April 2015, our Chairman and Chief Executive Officer guaranteed an additional \$5 million of borrowings under the Revolving Credit Facility, enabling us to borrow up to \$5 million in addition to the amount that is based upon receivables and inventory.
 This guarantee may be terminated under certain circumstances on December 31, 2015.
-As of April 20, 2015, the balance on the Revolving Credit Facility was \$13.6 million, with additional borrowing capacity of \$5.4 million.
+As of September 30, 2015, the balance on the Revolving Credit Facility was \$22.9 million, with additional borrowing capacity of \$2.1 million.
+In October 2015, Bank of America agreed to amend the Revolving Credit Facility to enable the Company to borrow up to \$30 million under certain conditions.

 The Loan Agreement contains covenants that limit the ability of the Company to incur other debt, allow a lien on any property, pay dividends, restrict any wholly owned subsidiary from paying dividends, make investments, dispose of property, make loans or advances or enter into transactions with affiliates, among other things.
-As of March 31, 2015, we were in compliance with our covenants.
+The Loan Agreement was amended to include the Energy Source acquisition and includes restrictive covenants related thereto.
+As of September 30, 2015, we were in compliance with our covenants.

 In December 2014, we converted all outstanding series of preferred stock, including accrued but unpaid dividends thereon, to an aggregate of 36,300,171 shares of our unregistered common stock (the "Preferred Stock Exchange").
-All rights relating to the preferred stock were extinguished as a result of the transaction; accordingly we have been relieved of the ongoing obligation to pay dividends on preferred stock.
+All rights relating to the preferred stock were extinguished as a result of the transaction; accordingly, we have been relieved of the ongoing obligation to pay dividends on preferred stock